Study Progress Update

 To establish the long-term effects of a procedure to repair the mitral valve in dogs with naturally occurring, advanced CVD using a minimally-invasive surgical approach.

-- Diagnosis of chronic mitral valve disease and had at least one re-occurrence of congestive heart failure.
-Please note that dogs MUST have had at least two diagnosed episodes of congestive heart failure.
+- Diagnosis of chronic mitral valve disease and at least one re-occurrence of congestive heart failure (CHF) despite medical management.

 - Dogs with mitral valve disease that do not have an enlarged heart

-- Dogs that have other diseases such as kidney disease
+- Dogs who have other serious diseases such as kidney disease

-- Dogs weighting less than 5 kg (11 pounds)
+- Dogs weighing less than 5 kg (11 pounds)

+The repair procedure and follow-up visits must be done at Virginia-Maryland College of Veterinary Medicine in Blacksburg, VA.
 Dogs will undergo standard echocardiographic examination to establish baseline measurements and confirm that they meet specific criteria.
-Eligible dogs will be anesthetized and the investigational biomedical device will be introduced into the heart in order to repair the mitral valve.
-Dogs will be hospitalized up to the full recovery from the procedure.
-Periodic rechecks will be performed to assess function of the mitral valve after the repair.
+Eligible dogs will be anesthetized and the investigational device will be introduced into the heart in order to repair the mitral valve.
+Dogs will be hospitalized up to the full recovery from the procedure, usually 7-10 days post-op.
+Periodic rechecks (3, 7, 15, 30 and 60 days post procedure) will be performed to assess function of the mitral valve after the repair.